 Despite China’s ban on digital asset investment, a news report that crypto trading remains active across the country.
 Investors have found access to cryptocurrency products through its neighbour Hong Kong and off-shore exchanges, according to specialized site 8btc.com.

-Mainland investors, those whom the ban policy affected the most, have relied their trading enterprises through and “have been able to circumvent ban on crypto trading through the utilization of VPNs and stablecoins such as Tether (USDT), to trade cryptocurrencies on global exchanges,” said Joseph Young reporting a Hong Kong-based publication South China Morning Post released on September 8.
+Mainland investors, those whom the ban policy affected the most, have relied on their trading enterprises through and “have been able to circumvent a ban on crypto trading through the utilization of VPNs and stable coins such as Tether (USDT), to trade cryptocurrencies on global exchanges,” said Joseph Young reporting a Hong Kong-based publication South China Morning Post released on September 8.

 Another source, this time from Shanghai-based cryptocurrency startup InVault CEO Kenneth Xu, confirmed what was published by the SCM and has settled that investors from inland remain active while relying on offshore exchanges and operators, most of them based in Hong Kong, to purchase cryptocurrencies like bitcoin and Ethereum.

 In fact, in Hong Kong, it is relatively simple for businesses and individuals to create shell companies to obtain bank accounts that are completely independent of cryptocurrency exchanges.
 “Hence, even if the government had pivoted its crackdown on overseas savings accounts to crypto trading, it would have to evaluate the trail of funds from Chinese bank accounts to Hong Kong shell accounts to local exchanges,” pointed out Joseph Young.

 Chinese government has been very strict on what can be traded or not within their frontiers and have passed through some severe regulations to stop the growing crypto-trading.
 In July, the People’s Bank of China (PBoC) appeared buoyant about its ban policy reducing China’s cryptocurrency trading to less than one percent of global volume.